 - Reach Out to the People in Charge

-A responsible faculty, like the one we have at our day care center in King County, Washington, would be concerned if your child is not having a great time at school.
+A responsible faculty, like the one we have at our day care center in Pierce County, Washington, would be concerned if your child is not having a great time at school.
 Don’t hesitate to talk about your little one’s concerns and work with the school staff to resolve them.